provantagetech/php54-chef-env/README.md

 ## Description

-Chef solo config files to install a php environment that can be used with vagrant and deployed to amazon EC2 with Chef solo.
+Chef solo config files to install a php 5.4 environment that can be used with vagrant or deployed to AWS.

 ## Includes